Interstellar travel—the Guāngguànhuán Drive enables Solar System escape.

 “...The besshu's corpse turned into a goldfish?!”

 “Seems like it.
 And also, I guess it didn't really die.”
 Sivi shrugged.
 “As far as we can tell, they aren't really like any living organism we know of.
 They might have an indeterminate form.
 It does have an identifiable head, torso and tail.
 Segments and sensory organs, too.
-But Papa Henri's seemingly plausible assessment back on the ship might have been wrong.
-His words.”
+Although Papa Henri's assessment back on the ship seemed plausible, he might have been wrong.
+His words, not mine.”

 “Indeterminate form...?”

-“Exactly what it sounds like: there's no fixed form, it's something that can take any shape it wants.
-There were organisms with indeterminate forms back on Earth, like amoebas or legendary animals like the cat.
-There also were others which changed shape substantially during their life cycle—eels, slime molds, rhinoceros beetles— they changed their shape as necessary for a stage of growth.
+“It's exactly what it sounds like: there's no fixed form.
+It's something that can take any shape it wants.
+There were organisms with indeterminate forms back on Earth, like amoebas or even legendary animals like the cat.
+There also were others that changed shape significantly over their life cycle—eels, slime molds, rhinoceros beetles— those changed as necessary for a growth stage.
 So besshu might be doing the same...”

 “Huuuh...”
 Magiri nodded, absently stared into the air, and then asked, “The forms changed as necessary...?”